 A first example of an image reworked by Vasari

-The first part of the learning will take place in order to produce the fragments for the four paintings that will be exhibited, from which the time available to prepare the exhibition in September is sufficient to develop a suitable software for this.
-Starting from this experience, we will continue with the development of the software which should be completed by February 2021 and which can be expanded over the years.
+The first part of the learning will take place in order to produce the sketches for the paintings that will be exhibited.
+The first part of the software will be developed for this goal.
+Starting from this experience, we will continue with the development of the software which should be completed in the coming months and which can be expanded over the years.

 The first example of an image modified by VASARI during the software experimentation phase is a representation of Christ from behind.
 This image will be the main subject of a large format painting that will be created for the exhibition.
 In addition to Christ, other figures will be added to the work, which will be created with the collaboration of VASARI.
 In addition to the large format painting, three other works will be created with this procedure and will be the result of the first collaboration between Alessandro Giannì and the new AI (Vasari).

 The works selected for this exhibition are part of a cycle of paintings concerning art history and the Renaissance.
 Half of the works exhibited in the show will be works painted by the artist in the past two years.
 The exhibition will therefore present some works by Alessandro Giannì before his collaboration with VASARI.

 The most important of these works is "Maeternità", that was also shown in the RE-NEW exhibition at PostmastersROMA.